 This Photoplay Music Starter Kit is a collection of vintage orchestral “photoplay music” from the libraries of silent film theater musicians.
-If you've read my About Photoplay Music page, you'll know how this repertoire is used.
+If you've read my About Photoplay Music page, you'll know how this repertoire was used.
+The introductory article below gives more practical advice on how to compile, rehearse, and perform from the collection.

-The Photoplay Music Starter Kit is intended for students, music historians, chamber ensembles, freelance musicians, community orchestras, symphonies, or anyone wanting to experiment with this remarkably efficient and flexible approach to orchestral silent film scoring.
+The Photoplay Music Starter Kit is intended for students, music historians, chamber ensembles, freelance musicians, community orchestras, symphony orchestras, or anyone wanting to experiment with this remarkably efficient and flexible approach to orchestral silent film scoring.

-The Photoplay Music Starter Kit has over 90 orchestrated pieces that I have found useful in creating compiled scores.
+The Photoplay Music Starter Kit has over 90 orchestrated pieces, selected from libraries once belonging to silent film theaters, that I have found useful in creating compiled scores.
 It should provide you with all of the music you need for scoring a typical silent film.
 If you enjoy these projects, you can expand this music library with more pieces from archives.

 The boxes in this photo represent about a fifth of the Grauman Theater Collection, now at the University of Colorado.
 As you can guess, this repertoire is dauntingly huge.
 So my kit is intended to give you a curated collection of useful pieces, so you won't have too few, or too many, pieces to get started with.